woojiahao/nothing-to-hide/README.md

 ### Task 1

-Use tools like `git status` to find the files that are missing from Git but are still found on your local repository.
+Use tools like `git status -u` to find the files that are missing from Git but are still found on your local repository.

 In `answers.txt`, list them out as follows: